Apollo Nida Busted, Allegedly Committing Credit Card Fraud From Prison

 It wasn’t reported what he does with that information after he gets it or how he has $200 per inmate who takes him up on the scheme, for that matter.
 Apparently, Apollo could get in a lot of trouble and have more time added to his sentence for the alleged infraction.
 According to the unnamed inmate, getting busted for the credit card scheme while already behind bars could be punishable by adding 4 to 5 years to his current 8-year sentence.

-While it seems like Apollo Nida should know better than to continue on with the same scheme that got him locked up in the first place, it’s not like he hasn’t done it all before.
+While it seems like Apollo Nida should know better than to continue with the same scheme that got him locked up in the first place, it’s not like he hasn’t done it all before.
 His current prison situation isn’t even the first time that he’s done hard time.
 As a matter of fact, it’s not the first time that he’s done hard time for defrauding people.
 That’s why the brand new reports that Apollo is still plotting and scheming even while behind bars seems so plausible.

 Apollo Nida’s Attorneys Slam Phaedra Parks: https://t.co/JX4OGRLwyK #ApolloNida #PhaedraParks #RHOA pic.twitter.com/UacxwBdLkl